 Portland Fruit Tree Project provides a variety of ways of supporting these community members, while also preventing food waste and promoting food justice in Portland.
 Scroll down to read more about our Backyard Harvest, Harvest Box Pickup, Partner Harvest, and other DIY Harvest Programs!
 You can also consult our “PFTP Harvest Dichotomous Key” if you need help figuring out which model is best for you!
 As always, at least 50% of all fruit harvested is donated to local hunger relief organizations.

-If you’re interested in volunteering for a harvest, check out our Get Involved page!
+If you’re interested in volunteering for a harvest, check out our Volunteer page!

 Harvest your neighbor’s fruit